Tailnet lock white paper

 Validation

 AUMs are validated prior to being processed.
-Validation includes two steps: verifying the AUM is signed, and verifying the AUM is well formed.
+Validation includes two steps: verifying that the AUM is signed, and verifying the AUM is well formed.

-• All AUMs except the genesis AUM must reference the hash of a known parent AUM.
+• All AUMs, except the genesis AUM, must reference the hash of a known parent AUM.

 • Add key AUMs must completely specify the public parameters of the key being added, and must not add a key which is already trusted.